• Home

 5. Create your clues

 I like to typically have around 5 to 6 clues.
-Base each clue on your initial learning objectives, so these could be sums to solve, information in a reading passage to identify, matching a material to its properties.
+These are a series of puzzles based on the initial learning objectives, so these could be sums to solve, information in a reading passage to identify, matching a material to its properties.
 Then I use the answers to somehow reveal the location of the next clue.
 This could be by turning the numbers to math problems to letters using a code which spells out a word, using a maze or tangle puzzle from the correct answer in a multiple choice question to the next clue location or highlighting particular letters in the question to spell out the next location, i.e. read only the highlighted letters in the math problem questions that have an answer over 30.
 This is your chance to really be creative!

 Some ideas for puzzles include: